-Timing is critical in growing your own flower or vegetable seedlings, so make sure that you sow the seeds during the right season for your area or climatic zone because temperature, day length and humidity can all have a profound effect on seed germination.
+Timing is critical in growing your own flower or vegetable seedlings, so make sure that you sow seed during the right season for your area or climatic zone because temperature, day length and humidity can all have a profound effect on seed germination.

 You can consult the information on each seed packet to confirm that you are sowing each plant type at the correct time of the year.